tjr357/testing-notes/meetings/dpd.pcg-blending.observations.md

   - Marianne (Business) has given us what's needed
   - Don't make Marianne write the stories, she can see them, she is the stakeholder
   - Sam wants to do an all day workshop, morning writing, afternoon show Marianne
+- BA wants to not have the UX and developer present it helps him do his job